 Resources for Frequent Flyers

-Frequent travelers who tend to travel by plane should take advantage of these sites for great flight deals, insider savings tips and forums to communicate with other travelers about the best offers available.
+Speaking of frequent flyer miles: for robust travelers who tend to travel by air, there are no shortage of sites that offer great flight deals, insider savings tips and forums to communicate with other travelers about the best offers available.

-FlyerTalk is a forum site that helps connect readers to information and other travelers.
-You can browse queries and find out about specific issues you might not have considered for your trip.
-Or look for information, such as how to make the most of your miles and points.
+FlyerTalk is an online forum that helps connect readers to the most up-to-date information for other travelers.
+You can browse queries and find out about specific issues you might not have considered otherwise.
+It’s also a wealth of money-saving info, such as how to make the most of your flyer miles and travel points.

 The Points Guy

-This blog covers deals, best credit cards for travelers and topics based on destination.
-It’s a helpful resource if your goal is to plan a cheap vacation.
+A blog focusing on hands-on advice that covers deals, the best credit cards for travelers and topics based on destination.
+It’s a helpful resource for anyone who’s looking to plan a cheap vacation.

 Save Money on Food

-For foodies, dining out might be non-negotiable, or for backpackers or those who stay in hostels, cooking might not be a viable option.
+The cost of food can add up quickly.
+And for foodies on vacation, dining out will likely be on the itinerary.
+Conversely, for travelers staying in hostels, cooking might not be an option.
 Click through for suggestions on how to save money on food and dining costs while traveling.

 Stick With Food Trucks and Markets

-Compared to restaurants, street food bought from food trucks and open markets will offer eclectic local fair at a lower cost.
-There isn’t a website or app that aggregates food markets or best local food trucks, but it’s easy enough to find a listicle on the internet that details your options at your destination.
+Compared to restaurants, street food bought from food trucks and open markets will offer all the local fare often at a lower cost.
+While there isn’t a comprehensive online platform that aggregates these, it’s worth looking around on the internet to find a list of recommendations wherever you’re traveling.

 World Wide Opportunities on Organic Farms

-When your travel plans consist of backpacking through remote areas, WWOOFing might be an option for you.
-Organizations associated with WWOOF help volunteers connect with opportunities on organic and sustainable farms.
+If your travel plans consist of backpacking through remote areas, WWOOFing could be an option worth exploring.
+Organizations associated with WWOOF help volunteers connect with opportunities to work on organic and sustainable farms.
 Volunteers receive food, accommodations and lessons in agriculture in exchange for their help.

 Use TripAdvisor to Find Restaurants

-TripAdvisor offers its readers a restaurant guide, which can help locate the fare you desire at a cost you can afford.
-In addition, you can read the latest reviews of each dining spot to help you decide if it’s worth your time to visit.
+Like Yelp and Google Reviews, TripAdvisor offers a restaurant guide of its own, which can help you find food at a cost you can afford.
+Of course, you can also read the latest reviews of each dining spot to help you decide if it’s worth your time to visit.

 Save Money on Tours and Activities